 The stock price will rise from 195 to 200 to 207 to 231.
-You need to realise that by buying the ITC shares at 231, you’re paying a premium of 36 for a stock whose actual worth is 195!
+You need to realize that by buying the ITC shares at 231, you’re paying a premium of 36 for a stock whose actual worth is 195!

 These are temporary hikes in the stock market and don’t necessarily increase the stock price.
 Why does this happen?
 Because few investors start saying prices will increase and this causes fluctuations.

 Don’t buy and fall into such traps.
 You’ll face heavy losses instead of awesome profits.
 When the market is greedy, that’s a sign for you to stay away, similarly when investors don’t invest in stock due to fear, check its financials and track record, if it makes sense try pouring your money in it, you might just make those awesome profits.

 Who doesn’t love dividends?
 I’m sure I love it.
 It’s a recurring source of income.